cr1901/i2c-server/compress/README.md

    ranging from 1 to about 256 zeroes.

-   From testing, maximum compression savings comes from giving short runs of zeroes (up to 3) smaller encodings, while using the RLE code word for runs of 4 to 256; the RLE encoding of up to 3 runs is reserved.
+   From testing, maximum compression savings comes from giving short runs of zeroes (up to 16) smaller encodings, while using the RLE code word for runs of 17 to 256; the RLE encoding of up to 16 zeroes is reserved for events.

 2. The length of the uncompresed data is not encoded in the compressed data, and is provided out of band (file size, number of bytes read from a socket,